wartman/capsule/readme.md

 Features
 --------

 - Simple, opinionated API.
-Capsule makes it easier to manage dependencies, but you should be able to use the same code without it.
+Capsule makes it easier to manage dependencies without tying your code to it.
 - All the complicated stuff is handled by macros -- at runtime Capsule is just a few simple classes.
 - Using `capsule.Module`s and `capsule.Container.build` will check your dependencies at compile time -- no more runtime exceptions if you forget a class, and you'll be warned if any changes to your code requires a new dependency.